 Practicing safe driving habits is the key to avoiding incidents of road rage.
 This includes not driving when you are tired or distracted, not using obscene hand gestures, and leaving enough space between you and other drivers.
 Try to be wary of others behavior and avoid aggressive drivers.
 Aggressive behaviors are often a result of your attitude and emotional state.
 Put on relaxing music, practice patience, remember that you are sharing the road and try to put yourself in other driver’s shoes.
 Remember the Golden Rule and treat others how you would like to be treated.

 If you find yourself on the receiving end of road rage, do not retaliate.
 Get out of their way, give them space to pass you or take an alternate route to your destination.
 Call the police if you believe you are in immediate danger, or if the driver is a danger to all the cars around you.
 It is best to not engage and be the bigger person, and ensure that you and your passengers reach your destination safely.
+For the latest data from government and research sources, check out this 2021 Road Rage Statistics and Facts guide.

 If you or a loved one is facing charges stemming from a Texas road rage incident, you need a skilled attorney by your side.
 Our team of former prosecutors and Board Certified Criminal Law Specialists are here to help.